-Matthew grew up in the South of England in the leafy county of Surrey, just South of London.
+Matthew grew up in the south of England in the leafy county of Surrey, just outside of London.
 He started his undergraduate studies at Imperial College in 2011 in Chemistry as a Rector's Scholar, culminating with his Master's year abroad at Nanyang Technological University (NTU) in Singapore.
 His MSci project focused on the multi-step asymmetric total synthesis of a biologically active molecule with anti-HIV applications.

 This was followed by a year at Merck KGaA in Southampton working on organic solar cell technologies, specifically the fabrication and analysis of OTFT and OPV devices.
-The experience gave him both an insight into working in a research environment as well as a continued desire to pursue a career which translates chemical research into solving real world problems.
+The experience gave him both an insight into working in a fast-paced research environment as well as a continued desire to pursue a career that translates chemical research into solving real-world problems.

 This led him to apply to the PhD program at Imperial College under the supervision of Prof. Iain McCulloch, where he secured one of only fifty prestigious President’s PhD Scholarships across Imperial for high-performing doctoral researchers (2016-2021).

 He was recently awarded one of only four 2021 EPSRC Doctoral Prize Fellowships in the Department of Chemistry which is currently being undertaken in collaboration with Prof. Martin Heeney and Prof. Magda Titirici.
 This work focuses on sustainable hydrogen generation and waste biomass oxidation using organic electronic materials.